pfaffventer/ebear-co-za-ui/README.md

+#The eBear adventure

-My journey into the big bad world of web technology starts here!**
+My journey into the big bad world of web technology starts here!

 After 10 years working as an architectural draughtsman and 18 years off in-house ERP software integration development, I find myself lost between software languages and tools.